BTRLabs/TagLibIOS/README.md

 ```

 ## History
+2019-12-31
+- Bug fix - fixed the handling of Unicode characters in the updateTag() function

 2019-10-30
 - Expanded tag support to provide read and write access to all tags in the audio file.
 See this for details -> [TagLib PropertyMap Keys](https://taglib.org/api/classTagLib_1_1PropertyMap.html).
 - Exposed the audioProperties for the audio file